ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         Unspecified if ``hash_alg`` is not a supported hash algorithm.

     This hash-and-sign signature algorithm can be used with both the message and hash signature functions.
+    RSA PKCS#1 v1.5 does not have a context parameter.
+    However, the sign or verify with context functions can be used with a zero-length context.

     This signature scheme is defined by :RFC-title:`8017#8.2` under the name RSASSA-PKCS1-v1_5.